Missing links prediction: comparing machine learning with physics-rooted approaches: Discussion

-The aim of the present contribution is that of comparing the performance of several algorithms in carrying out a link prediction exercise.
-In order to do so, we pose ourselves in the same setting of~\cite{lu_link_2011,parisi_entropy-based_2018}, where the variables of interest are computed on the observed portion of the graph (i.e. $\mathbf{A}^{obs}$) and the prediction is carried out on the pairs of nodes in $\mathcal{E}^{no}$, which correspond to the entries $a_{ij}^{obs}=0$, $\forall\:(i,j)\in\mathcal{E}^{no}$, hence appearing as not connected.
+The aim of the present contribution is that of comparing the performance of several algorithms in carrying out a link prediction exercise, one of the selection criteria concerning data requirements: the algorithms implemented here have been instantiated with the same set of either `endogenous' or `exogenous' features - in other words, have been compared on the same ground.

-Within such a framework, the best performance is obtained when the purely structural information is combined with the available, external information: for what concerns the WTW, the latter consists of two sets of properties, i.e. the GDPs of countries and the geographic distances between them; while, however, the FMD does not perform better than the FM and the GM, enriching the CM with the information concerning the geographic distances leads to a better performance than the one characterising the GBDT taking as inputs the same sets of quantities.
+In order to do so, we have posed ourselves in the same setting of~\cite{lu_link_2011,parisi_entropybased_2018}, where the variables of interest are computed on the observed portion of the graph (i.e. $\mathbf{A}^{obs}$) and the prediction is carried out on the pairs of nodes in $\mathcal{E}^{no}$, which correspond to the entries $a_{ij}^{obs}=0$, $\forall\:ij\in\mathcal{E}^{no}$, hence appearing as not connected.
+Within such a framework, the best performance is obtained when the purely structural information is combined with the available, external information: for what concerns the WTW, the latter consists of two sets of properties, i.e. the GDPs of countries and the geographic distances between them; while, however, the FMD does not perform better than the FM and the GM, enriching the CM with the information concerning the geographic distances leads to a better performance than the one characterising the GBDT taking as inputs the same sets of quantities.\\

-Such a result leads us to the conclusion that the structural information plays a fundamental role in shaping a network topology: it is, in fact, so relevant to make the CM alone capable of competing with the instance of the GBDT taking as inputs the degrees; in other words, although machine learning algorithms appear as among those performing best, white-box models taking as inputs purely `endogenous' features offer a comparable - in some cases, even slightly superior - performance.
-This is even more relevant when considering that the GBDT needs a very fine-grained kind of information, i.e. the exact position of the connections populating the training set, while the CM takes as input a much coarser one, i.e. (just) the number of connections that are incident to each node (its degree).
+Such a result leads us to the conclusion that the structural information plays a fundamental role in shaping a network topology: it is, in fact, so relevant to make the CM alone capable of competing with the instance of the GBDT taking as inputs the degrees; in other words, although machine learning algorithms appear as among those performing best, white-box models taking as inputs purely `endogenous' features offer a comparable performance.
+This is even more relevant when considering that the GBDT needs a very fine-grained kind of information, i.e. the exact position of the connections populating the training set, while the CM takes as input a much coarser one, i.e. (just) the number of connections that are incident to each node (its degree) - see also below.